Slam Dunk to the Beach: Super 25 teams Roselle Catholic, Neumann-Goretti fall

 Brandon Slater, rated the No. 10 junior small forward by ESPN, added 14 points and eight rebounds and Jeremy Roach also scored 14 for Paul VI.

-Point guard Quade Green, a Kentucky signee, was not in the lineup for Neumann-Goretti.
+Point guard Quade Green, a Kentucky signee, was not in the lineup for Neumann-Goretti because of a back issue.

 The Saints got 21 points and 12 rebounds from Villanova signee Dhamir Cosby-Roundtree and 11 points and seven boards from Mike Milsip.

 - Get Livefyre